AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

 ## Series map

 Our target is now precise: prove the score inequality over the allowed set.
-The rest of the series follows one small April classifier from its first proof to the field's current research frontiers:
+Parts 2 through 6 follow one small April classifier from its first proof through certified training.
+Parts 7 through 9 broaden the view to theoretical frontiers and probabilistic certification:

 - **[Part 2 — What would count as a proof?]({{ '/2026-08-21-neural-network-certification-2-writing-the-guarantee/' | relative_url }})** We will build a tiny ReLU classifier
   and certify it by hand.